NorthForge3D/Northforge3D-Trident/DESIGN-NOTES.md

 ## Design notes added 2025-11-25.
 Gives a place to share thoughts when we edit CHANGELOG.MD and a place to show people why we chose X or Y.

+## 2025-12-14
+    - Watching back youtube video.
+There is a shift in the brackets printed on Sovol.. we're still square, but need to remember if using this printer for example pieces, slow it down.
+Or just print with the Vorons.
+They don't have weird lines at speed ... better to print ABS slower in either case for stronger, more precise parts ... note for future part-confirmations and videos of those (should there be more before the gantry videos) - slow it down, print slow, print correctly.

 ## 2025-12-11
     - Reversal of original CAD separation.
 All CAD now housed in the NF3D-Trident file.
 This will improved work flow.
     - Turned 1 bracket into 12 around the top.
 Loosely (messy cad) placed them until I add the t-nuts, and the m5 bolts.